A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms

 \section{Proof for Proposition~\ref{prop:log-strong}}

-Now to prove the desired result, we will only show the proof for the negative log determinant function $\varphi(X)=\tr[f(X)]$ for $f(x)=-\log(x)$, as it generalizes the Burg entropy.
+We will only show the proof for the negative log determinant function $\varphi(X)=\tr[f(X)]$ for $f(x)=-\log(x)$, as it generalizes the Burg entropy.
 Using the second derivative of the log determinant~\cite[Appendix A.4.3]{boyd2004convex}, $\varphi$ is $\mu$-strongly convex with respect to the Frobenius norm only if